minhnguyencrypted/openrmit/README.md

 git clone https://github.com/minhnguyencrypted/openrmit
 ```

-Otherwise, you can download the source code [here](https://github.com/minhnguyencrypted/openrmit/archive/main.zip) (ZIP).
+Otherwise, you can download the ZIP file of the repository [here](https://github.com/minhnguyencrypted/openrmit/archive/main.zip).

 ## Building the source files

-You can use any decent C compiler to compile the source code e.g. for GCC:
+You can use any decent C compiler to compile the source code e.g. for GNU Compiler Collection (GCC):

 ```bash
 gcc -o [your_output_file] [source_file]